Danny Bonaduce: Boxing and wrestling

 As an adult, Bonaduce boxed Donny Osmond and former Brady Barry Williams in separate charity events.
 Bonaduce won both fights, gaining a decision over Osmond and a TKO over Williams.
 On June 11, 2007, it was announced that Bonaduce would box attorney Robert Shapiro for a charitable event.

 On September 13, 2008, Bonaduce defeated "Reverend" Bob Levy by a TKO in the second one-minute round of a planned three-round fight.
 Prior to the event, Levy had slapped Bonaduce while visiting Bonaduce's dressing room.

 It was announced in early January 2009 that Bonaduce would box retired baseball player José Canseco at a charity event in the Philadelphia area.
 Bonaduce reportedly trained for the fight in Sacramento, California with boxer Angelo Núñez.
 On January 24, 2009, Bonaduce and Canseco fought to a majority draw.

 In April 1994, it was announced that Bonaduce would be making his professional wrestling debut in a "dark match" at the Spring Stampede in Chicago.
 On April 17, 1994, Bonaduce stepped into the ring at the Rosemont Horizon.
 His opponent was another 1970s TV star, the Brady Bunch's Christopher Knight.
 Bonaduce won.
-Bonaduce had his second professional wrestling match at Total Nonstop Action Wrestling's April pay-per-view event Lockdown against Eric Young, which he lost.
+Bonaduce had his second professional wrestling match at Total Nonstop Action Wrestling's pay-per-view event Lockdown 2009 against Eric Young, which he lost.
 Bonaduce was a key player in the series Hulk Hogan's Celebrity Championship Wrestling.